ARCHER2-HPC/archer2-docs/user-guide/python.rst

 Adding your own packages
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If the packages you require are not included in the HPE Python distribution,
+If the packages you require are not included in the HPE Cray Python distribution,
 further packages can be added using ``pip``.
 However, as the /home file systems are
 not available on the compute nodes, you will need to modify the default install
 location that ``pip`` uses to point to a location on the /work file systems